Family recounts terrifying moment their house was shot at by neighbor

 The moment to upsetting to recount.

-She say's they're neighbor who lives yards away was outside shooting his gun towards the tree's in their back yard.
+She says their neighbor who lives yards away was outside shooting his gun toward the trees in their backyard.

 "We don't really know too much, we don't understand the only thing we know is that he was shooting at a tree and the house was behind the tree."

-In a press release from the Daviess County Sheriffs Office their neighbor, Richard Yeckering, was arrested and charged with 1st Wanton Endangerment.
+In a press release from the Daviess County Sheriff's Office their neighbor, Richard Yeckering, was arrested and charged with Wanton Endangerment.

 He is currently being held in jail.